-- Food taste better and sweeter, even though I’m not eating any sugar.
+- Food tastes better and sweeter, even though I’m not eating any sugar.
 I noticed this change happening during week number three.
 Fruit taste so much better once I had detoxed from sugar.
-Store bought yogurt doesn’t even taste good anymore because there is so much sugar added to it (33g per serving!!).
+Store-bought yogurt doesn’t even taste good anymore because there is so much sugar added to it (33g per serving!!).

-- I have discovered many new healthy and delicious recipes that got me out of my typical food rut I had been stuck in for years.
+- I have discovered many new healthy and delicious recipes that got me out of the typical food rut I had been stuck in for years.

 - It’s a diet where you still get to eat bacon–I mean come on, that’s a good diet to be on!

 I’ve been on this diet for a month, and I’m hoping in time I’ll start seeing clearer skin as well.

 *I have found that Paleo diets tend to be adamant in saying that you should (always and forever) only eat free-range, steroid-free, 100% organic everything.
 While this concept is ideal and the best for your body, it isn’t always available or affordable.
 My family of five lives off of one income.
 I buy normal meat from the grocery store.
 If the organic stuff is on sale, I’ll buy it then.
 After all, I wouldn’t want to give you the impression that if you can’t buy organic meat/produce then you might as well go ahead and eat a frozen pizza.
 Eating any type of meat/produce is still going to be healthier than eating processed food.

 I used to skip breakfast or eat a bagel– both were definitely making me fat.
 I think switching to eating eggs, sweet potatoes, and/or avocados for breakfast helped me lose weight.